Understanding your Keyword Planner statistics and traffic forecasts

 To see your search volume statistics broken down by your targeted locations, select “Breakdown by location” from the “Search volume trends” drop-down menu.
 You’ll see a graph showing how many clicks your keywords get in each of your targeted locations.

-You can see your estimates broken down by your targeted locations in a few ways.
-Click on the Location tab and by default you’ll see a table breaking your estimates down by your targeted locations.
+You can see your forecasts broken down by your targeted locations in a few ways.
+Click on the Location tab and by default you’ll see a table breaking your forecasts down by your targeted locations.

 You can also select a more specific geographic segment of your targeted locations, such as region, state, county, or city from the "Location" drop-down menu.
 Keep in mind that you can only select geographic segments that exist in all your targeted locations (the rest will be grayed out).

-You might be curious as to why you're seeing certain traffic estimates.
-Here's more about the statistics you're seeing.Estimates are limited by your budget
+You might be curious as to why you're seeing certain traffic forecasts.
+Here's more about the statistics you're seeing.Forecasts are limited by your budget

 Sometimes, the maximum cost-per-click (max CPC) bids that are in the graph will be shaded.
 This means that our system predicts that your budget can't accommodate all of the clicks and impressions available for your keywords for those shaded max CPC bids.